dojo/docs/dojox/calendar.rst

 Configuring Calendar data
 =========================

-The calendar widget is populated with the list events using a dojo.store.Store set on its store property.
+The calendar widget is populated with the list events using a store set on its store property.

-The Calendar can connect to any implementation of the dojo.store.api.Store interface that implements get/query and id management (getIdentity) using its store property.
+The Calendar can connect to any implementation of the dojo.store.api.Store interface that implements get/query and id management (getIdentity).

 Manage store errors
 -------------------